robhabraken/content-hub-focal-point-cropping/README.md

   - Updated Window properties (replacing deprecated aliases)
   - The old style External page component versions for Content Hub 4.1 and below have been removed from the repository, as Content Hub is now on auto-update
   - Major version bump of all dependencies (multiple patches, minor and major dependencies)
-  - Rewrite of webpack config to comply with Webpack 5, also simplifying it by removing unused features and dependencies
+  - Refactor of webpack config to comply with Webpack 5, also simplifying it by removing unused features and dependencies

 For more information, context and a video demo of the module and its configuration, check out: